voyeg3r/dotfaster/vim/wiki/dicasvim.md

     :v/:$/-1j

-for those which don't match the following regular expression (v) /(regular expression of lines ending in colon)/ go to the previous line (-1) and join that line to the next one (j)).
+For those which don't match the following regular expression (v) /(regular expression of lines ending in colon)/ go to the previous line (-1) and join that line to the next one (j)).